|Fault zone in Southern Norway shows 200 million years of reactivation history.|

 "We have managed to precisely date several episodes of faulting and reactivation of brittle faults onshore Norway.
 Our study unravels and dates a complex evolution of the local brittle deformation, which straddles a 200 million year timespan." says Giulio Viola, the lead-author of the study .

 The onshore study gives scientists the necessary tools to understand the age of offshore faults, which are important for methane release from gas hydrate provinces.

 Improving the models and estimates of methane release The innovative method behind the study combines a twofold approach: the detailed structural analysis of faults, and the dating of their history by applying potassium/argon dating of the clay mineral illite.
 The faulting causes deformations in which illite can form, and just a few milligrams of the clay mineral are enough to do this type of dating.

 "Testing this toolbox on fault and fracture systems below active sites of methane leakages, would potentially provide an innovative and unique possibility: By constraining the timing of offshore faulting episodes, we may ultimately be able to identify the events of increased methane emission to the ocean and atmosphere.
 These episodes are not something that is restricted to the past.
 They are happening now, and will be happening frequently in the future," concludes Knies.

 The method and the findings may also improve current models that estimate the amounts of methane released from natural sources.

-Materials provided by University of Tromso (Universitetet i Tromsø - UiT).
+The above story is based on Materials provided by University of Tromso (Universitetet i Tromsø - UiT).